aatmik-panse/ssthackers/src/docs/aura-points.md

 - `/api/comments/route.js` - awards 1 point when creating a comment
 - `/api/posts/[id]/comments/route.js` - awards 1 point when creating a comment
 - `/api/admin/posts-for-user/route.js` - awards 3 points when an admin creates a post for a user
-- `/api/auth/signup/route.js` - awards 3 points per pending post when a user signs up
+- `/api/auth/signup/route.js` - awards 3 points per admin-created post when a user signs up

 ## Admin-Created Posts

 Administrators can create posts on behalf of users using their email address:

 1. If the user already exists, the post is created directly for them and they are awarded 3 aura points.
-2. If the user doesn't exist yet, the post is stored as a pending post and will be assigned to the user when they sign up with that email address.
+2. If the user doesn't exist yet, the post is still created in the regular posts collection but with the admin as the temporary author and the target user's email stored.
+When the user signs up with that email address, the post is reassigned to them and they are awarded 3 aura points.

-Pending posts are stored in the `PendingUserPost` collection and are processed during the user signup process.

 Users can see posts created for them by admins in a special "Admin-Created" tab on their profile page.